-The Tories face the same electoral wipeout as the Lib Dems in 2015 | John Curtice
+Do the Tories face the same electoral wipeout as the Lib Dems in 2015? | John Curtice

-The Tory party faces the same electoral wipeout as the Lib Dems in 2015
+Is the Tory party facing the same electoral wipeout as the Lib Dems in 2015?

 The party is at serious risk of becoming a much diminished parliamentary force after the next election, writes John Curtice

-According to a large 28,000 person poll conducted at the turn of the month by FindOutNow and statistically modelled by Electoral Calculus, the Conservatives would win just 45 seats in an immediate general election, while the SNP would have 50.
+According to a large 28,000 person poll conducted at the turn of the month by FindOutNow and statistically modelled by Electoral Calculus for The Telegraph, the Conservatives would win just 45 seats in an immediate general election, while the SNP would have 50.

 How could this be so?
 There is after all, only a small difference between the estimate of national party support in this poll and the average of other polls conducted at the same time.
 The Conservatives are credited with 23 per cent of the vote, only a couple of points below other polls.
-At 48% the estimate for Labour is exactly in line with that for other polls.
+At 48 per cent, the estimate for Labour is exactly in line with that for other polls.

 Turning estimates of national support into anticipated outcomes in seats is far from straightforward.
-Under our first-past-the-post system, how many seats a party wins depends not just on its level support but also on how that support is distributed across the country.
+Under our first-past-the-post system, how many seats a party wins depends not just on its level support, but also on how that support is distributed across the country.

 The conventional approach is to assume the geographical distribution of each party’s support will remain the same as at the last election – that is, each party’s support will go up or down in every constituency in line with the change nationally.